-Installation set up for MIG Welding with UNI-MIG-MIG200/250MTS
+Installation set up for MIG with Gas for UNI-MIG MIG175/190 MTS

-- 1. Select the MIG function with the Tig/MMA/Mig selector switch. - 2.
-Select Standard using the Standard/Spool Gun selector switch. - 3.
-Plug the welding torch into the Euro Mig torch connection socket on the front panel, and tighten it. - 4.
-Insert the earth cable plug into the required polarity and tighten negative for gas shielded wires positive for gas less wires.
-The weld power cable goes into the opposing negative or positive socket. - 5.
-Connect Gas Line to Gas Regulator and connect the gas regulator to the Gas Cylinder. - 6.
-Fit the correct type and size of drive rollers - 7.
-Place the Wire Spool onto the Spool Holder Note: the spool retaining nut is Left Hand thread.
+- (1) Select the MIG function with the Tig/MMA/Mig selector switch. - (2) Select Standard using the Standard/Spool Gun selector switch. - (3) Plug the welding torch into the Euro Mig torch connection socket on the front panel, and tighten it.
+IMPORTANT : When connecting the torch be sure to tighten the connection.
+A loose connection can result in the connector arcing and damaging the machine and gun connector.
+This damage is not covered under warranty. - (4) Insert the earth cable plug into the negative socket on the front of the machine and tighten it. - (5) Connect Gas Line to Gas Regulator and connect the gas regulator to the Gas Cylinder. - (6) Connect the weld power cable plug inside the wire feeder to the output socket GAS, and tighten it. - (7) Place the Wire Spool onto the Spool Holder Note: the spool retaining nut is Left Hand thread.
 Snip the wire from the spool being sure to hold the wire to prevent rapid uncoiling.
-Feed the wire into the wire feeder inlet guide tube through to
+Feed the wire into the wire feeder inlet guide tube through to the drive roller. - (8) Carefully feed the wire over the drive roller into the outlet guide tube, feed through about 150mm into the torch receptacle.
+Check that the drive roller being used complies with the wire diameter, replace the roller if necessary.